The Non-Anxious Leader Blog

 Resources for the personal and professional Non-Anxious Presence

-How to Take an Emotional Stand-Part 2
+How to Take an Emotional Stand-Part 2 of 2

-, I shared what I have learned about taking an emotional stand.
+In Part 1, I shared what I have learned about taking an emotional stand.
 I defined taking an emotional stand as being able to say what I feel and what I believe in a non-anxious way.
 That post was mostly about technique: using “I” statements, not blaming, giving others the freedom to disagree and keeping anxiety in check.

 This post goes deeper.